Aix-en-Provence City Guide for Visitors

 Aix: The City of Water

 Known as the city of water, Aix-en-Provence is where the Romans settled due to ready access to natural springs.
 As the town began to take shape during the Middle Ages, there were hundreds of fountains for domestic use.
-About 30 fountains remain; although beautifully ornamented, they no longer serve practical functionality.
+Approximately 30 fountains remain; although beautifully ornamented, they no longer serve a practical purpose.
 These fountains are at intersections, in squares and even in some hidden corners of Aix.

 La Rotonde, the largest fountain, dates from 1860 and once marked the city’s entrance.
 Even today, La Rotonde is one of Aix’s most recognizable and photographed sights.
-It is also called the Fountain of the Three Graces because of the three marble figures that decorate the crown.
+It is also known as the Fountain of the Three Graces due to the three marble figures that adorn the crown.
 The three statues represent the principal cities of Provence, Aix, Avignon and Marseille.
 The statues are named Justice (facing the Cours Mirabeau and the Courthouse), Agriculture (oriented towards Marseille) and Fine Arts (looking towards Avignon).

-Fontaine des Augustins is in Place des Augustins, a busy plaza surrounded by restaurants with terraces.
+Fontaine des Augustins is located in Place des Augustins, a bustling plaza surrounded by restaurants with outdoor terraces.

 Fontaine Sanglier—A fountain is decorated with a wild boar in a small enclave called La Place aux Herbes near Place Richelme.